Syerram/webpack-starter-kit/README.md

 Running webpack will create a `build` folder.

 ### Build structure
-Build structure will **NOT** have the folder structure as `app`.
+Build structure will **NOT** have the same folder structure as `app`.
 In fact it will have all files at its root. e.g.
 ```
 build
 	|-- image1.png